-Lack of risk awareness can be a source of vulnerability.
+Lack of risk awareness can be a negative condition if one is living in an earthquake-prone area.
 We examined the main predictors of low risk awareness in survivors who have been displaced in a temporary housing solution after a disaster.
-The linear regression model ($\underline{\text{Table 16}}$) explained a significant proportion of variance in risk awareness, $R^2 = .40$, F(31, 113) = 2.44, p < .001.
+The linear regression model (Table 16) explained a significant proportion of variance in risk awareness, $R^2 = .40$, F(31, 113) = 2.44, p < .001.
 Risk awareness was significantly predicted by temporary housing satisfaction and being still in temporary housing.